geopm/geopm/service/docs/source/runtime.rst

 MPI Requirements
 ^^^^^^^^^^^^^^^^
-The GEOPM HPC Runtime requires that the package was built against the same MPI implementation that is used at runtime to launch the user's application.
+The GEOPM Runtime requires that the package was built against the same MPI implementation that is used at runtime to launch the user's application.